frogm0uth/keyboard-notes/qmk-compose-key/README.md

 The Compose key initiates a keyboard mode in which no characters are output until one of a set of specified character sequences is typed.
 It is like the QMK Leader key, but different in these ways:

 1. There is no timeout.
 The Compose key sequence keeps waiting for you until you complete the sequence.
 Or, you can cancel by pressing the Compose key again.
 2. The keys in the sequence can be in any layer.
-So you can use punctuation keys in a different layer as part of a sequence.
+So you can use e.g. punctuation keys in different layers as part of the sequence.
 3. There is no lag.
 That is, the key is output immediately the match is found.
 (While in practice this makes no real difference, the lag does prevent you from setting up Leader with a long delay to compensate for item 1.)
 4. The sequence completes as soon as a match is found.
 You can't have both EG and EGG sequences, for example.
 5. The sequence is defined as a tree.
-This tends to work better if you have a shallow, wide tree, whereas Leader tends to encourage completely arbitrary sequences.
+This is easier to define if you have a shallow, wide tree, whereas Leader tends to encourage completely arbitrary sequences.
 For example, with the Compose key I have sequences pc, pr, pt, pD, pd, pf.
 (The first character means "print" and the second indicates the specific symbol: copyright, registered, trademark, double dagger, dagger, and degrees.)
 With Leader, I have cp, reg, tm, ddag, dag, and deg.
-I suspect that the Compose key method works better for a large number of sequences as it naturally groups them into categories.
+   (Either set could be used with either method, this is just how I've ended up doing it in each case.
+I suspect that the Compose key method works better for a large number of sequences as it naturally groups them into categories.)

 The Compose key is more efficient than Leader in terms of Firmware space, especially if you have more than a few sequences.
 See the Firmware Size section below.

 Finally, the OLED displays the sequence so far and the candidate next characters.
-(I'm not sure how useful this is yet, but it's there...)

 ***This is a very preliminary implementation.***